uncomfyhalomacro/rypper/docs/src/INTRODUCTION.md

 ## Why do I want `rypper`?

-You will want `rypper` because currently, `zypper` is bottlenecked by no plans to add modern features plus old unmaintained code.
-Yes, there are updates and new commits but see the commit content and their issue tracker and you will see what I mean.
+You will want `rypper` because it's new.
+It's shiny.
+It's Rust!

 `rypper` will have features such as parallel downloads and being written in a modern performant language.
 It also prevents you to do stupid things like running `up` instead of `dup` on a